 Sunnyfield is committed to the founding premise of the NDIS, to equitably fund reasonable and necessary supports of choice for individual Australians with disability.
 The full roll-out of the NDIS for participants commenced in July 2016.
-Clients aged 65 years or over have received funding under the Commonwealth Continuity of Support (CoS) program since May 2017.
+Clients aged 65 years or over at the start of the NDIS roll-out have received funding under the Commonwealth's Disability Support for Older Australians (DSOA) program, previously known as Continuity of Support (CoS), since May 2017.